dhpiggott/scala-json-rpc/README.md

 ### Sample server code

 Note that `readCommand` is not included in `play-json-rpc` itself because different use cases may have different directionality.
-The following sample receives commands and sends responses & notifications; other use cases might receive commands & notifications but only send responses.
+The following sample receives commands and sends responses and notifications; other use cases might receive commands and notifications but only send responses.

 The full definition with imports is at [sample/src/main/scala/com/dhpcs/jsonrpc/sample/Server.scala](sample/src/main/scala/com/dhpcs/jsonrpc/sample/Server.scala).